Getting Started With Molecular Dynamics Simulation

 Figure 1: deep vs shallow potential energy surface (PES).
 The image depicts a two dimensional PES for simplicity; the actual PES is in an n-dimensional space, in which n is the number of internal coordinates plus one.

-A force field is basically a combination of some parametric functions and their parameter sets and defines the interaction between the system’s particles.
-The force field function consists of bonded, non-bonded, and cross terms, each describing the energy required to distort the atomistic system in a specific way (figure 3).
-The bonded terms are the stretch, bending and torsional terms, and non-bonded terms are the van der Waals and electrostatic terms, and finally, the cross-terms describe the coupling between the bonded terms.
-Different force fields utilize similar functional forms for each term, for example, many force fields use Morse potential as the stretch function or Lennard-Jones potential as the van der Waals function, but each has a unique set of parameters.
+The bonded terms are the stretch, bending, and torsional terms, and non-bonded terms are the van der Waals and electrostatic terms.
+Finally, the cross-terms describe the coupling between the bonded terms.
+Different force fields utilize similar functional forms for each term; for example, many force fields use Morse potential as the stretch function or Lennard-Jones potential as the van der Waals function, but each has a unique set of parameters.

 bonded and non-bonded interactions in molecular dynamics force field.